KxSystems/docs/docs/ref/key.md

 ```

-## Enumerated list
+## Enumerator of a list

-returns the name of the enumerating list.
+Where `x` is an enumerated list returns the name of the enumerating list.

 ```q
 q)ids:`a`b`c